FKMTime/FKMTime/README.md

 docker compose up
 ```

-This will start backend, database and admin-site.
+This will start backend, database and frontend.